paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-001-definitions-rules-of-construction-cross-references-and-related-matters.md

 Pub.
 L. 107–296, § 1704(b)(1), which directed amendment of [section 101(9) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/9&num=0&edition=prelim) by substituting of “of Homeland Security” for “of Transportation” wherever appearing, could not be executed because there is no section 101(9).

 #### Amendments
+2025—Subsec. (a)(21).
+Pub.
+L. 119–60, § 811(c)(1), added par.
+(21).

+Subsec. (f)(8).
+Pub.
+L. 119–60, § 2801, struck out “or from” before “anticipated or unanticipated changes in environmental conditions” and inserted “, energy or water disruptions, or human-induced hazards with respect to the environment” before “, that do”.

 2023—Subsec. (b)(4).
 Pub.
 L. 118–31, § 1741(a)(3), substituted “Marine Corps, or Space Force” for “or Marine Corps”.

 Subsec. (b)(10).
 Pub.
 L. 118–31, § 1716(b)(1), inserted before period at end “and, with respect to the appointment of a member of the armed forces in the Space Force, refers to that member’s most recent appointment in the Space Force that is neither a promotion nor a demotion”.